Management & Administration

 Where?

-Administrative services will be completed at the PWSSC office in Cordova.
-Science review and principal investigator meetings will be held in Anchorage or elsewhere in the Gulf of Alaska Exxon Valdez oil spill (EVOS) affected region.
+Program and science leadership services are performed from the NOAA NMFS Auke Bay Laboratories office in Juneau.
+Administrative services are performed from the PWSSC office in Cordova.
+Science review and principal investigator meetings are held in Anchorage or elsewhere in the Gulf of Alaska Exxon Valdez oil spill (EVOS) affected region.

 How?